Last Updated on

 - 1 teaspoon sambal

 - 1/2 teaspoon dried red pepper flakes (more if you like it spicier)

 - Steam or boil the edamame beans according to package instructions.
 Drain and let dry.
 (Do not skip the drying period, it's important.
 You don't want soggy edamame.)

-- In a large pan, heat oil, garlic, liquid smoke, salt, sambal and red pepper flakes all together until fragrant.
+- Add oil, garlic, liquid smoke, salt, sambal and red pepper flakes to a large pan.